Prep Time: 15 minutes

-However, I have used 2 cups of cooked Chickpeas & 1 small block of Tofu (which I tore into meat sized pieces, marinated in umami flavours (1 TSP Soy sauce, 1 TSP miso stock, 2 TBS nooch & a little olive oil) & then baked.
+However, I have used 2 small blocks of Tofu, which I tore into meat sized pieces, marinated in umami flavours (1 TSP Soy sauce, 1 TSP miso stock, 2 TBS nooch & a little olive oil) & then baked.

 - 1 TBS minced Fresh Ginger